EI-CoreBioinformatics/mikado/docs/Scoring.rst

 Any transcript for which the expression evaluates to :math:`False` will be assigned a score of 0 outright and therefore discarded.

+.. _scoring-section:

 The scoring section
 -------------------

+This section specifies which metrics will be used by Mikado to score the transcripts.
+Each metric to be used is specified as a subsection of the configuration, and will have the following attributes:

+* *rescaling*: the only compulsory attribute.
+It specifies the kind of scoring that will be applied to the metric, and it has to be one of "max", "min", or "target".
+See :ref:`the explanation on the scoring algorithm <scoring_algorithm>` for details.
+* *value*: compulsory if the chosen rescaling algorithm is "target".
+This should be either a number or a boolean value.
+* *multiplier*: the weight assigned to the metric in terms of scoring.
+This parameter is optional; if absent, as it is in the majority of cases, Mikado will consider the multiplier to equal to 1.
+This is the :math:`w_{m}` element in the :ref:`equations above <scoring_algorithm>`.
+* *filter*: It is possible to specify a filter which the metric has to fulfill to be considered for scoring, eg, "cdna_length >= 200".
+If the transcript fails to pass this filter, the score *for this metric only* will be set to 0.
+A "filter" subsection has to specify the following:
+    * *operator*: the operator to apply for the boolean expression.
+See the :ref:`relative section <operators>`.
+    * *value*: value that will be used to assess the metric.

+.. hint:: the purpose of the *filter* section is to allow for fine-tuning of the scoring mechanism; ie it allows to penalise transcripts with undesirable qualities (eg a possible retained intron) without discarding them outright.
+As such, it is a less harsh version of the :ref:`requirements section <requirements-section>` and it is the preferred way of specifying which transcript features Mikado should be wary of.

+For example, this is a snippet of a scoring section:

 .. code-block:: yaml